macaullyjames/evabot/README.md

 Welcome to evabot!
 This is the source code for Eva, the human-friendly static analysis bot.
-See [PR #4](https://github.com/macaullyjames/evabot/pull/4) if you to see Eva in action and [docs/dev_setup.md](docs/dev_setup.md) if you want to set up a local dev environment 🍻
+See [PR #4](https://github.com/macaullyjames/evabot/pull/4) if you want to see Eva in action and [docs/dev_setup.md](docs/dev_setup.md) if you want to set up a local dev environment 🍻